Preferential Debt Payments in Bankruptcy

 Payments to Insiders Within One Year of Bankruptcy

-The best course of action is to avoid violating the preferential payment rules altogether.
-Of course, if you already have made a preferential payment, there likely won't be much you can do about it—just be aware that the trustee will use the clawback procedure to reverse the payment.
+The best strategy is to avoid violating the preferential payment rules altogether.
+Of course, you might have already made a preferential payment.
+In that case, there likely won't be much you can do about it—just be aware that the trustee will use the clawback procedure to reverse the payment.
 And keep in mind that even if you lose the benefit of the payment, it's likely that it will still be worthwhile to file your bankruptcy case.

-Some people believe that delaying filing for bankruptcy is the answer, but it might not work out quite the way you expect.
-Whenever you intentionally try to hide assets or defraud your creditors, you risk losing the benefit of your bankruptcy discharge and face criminal prosecution.
+Some people believe that delaying filing for bankruptcy is the answer, but it might not work out quite how you expect.
+Whenever you intentionally hide assets or defraud your creditors, you risk losing the benefit of your bankruptcy discharge and face criminal prosecution.

 Learn about other red flags trustees will look for in bankruptcy paperwork.